 - Sheaffer fountain pen: The cheap version, not the prissy version, thank you.
 This is my favorite pen altogether, though it is harder and harder to find in office stores, along with the proper cartridges that would fill it.
 This fountain pen got me through high school and now I use it, whenever I can find it as I often lose the one I have around the house.
 In fact, I was using it yesterday and lost it AGAIN!
 Drat.
 I went to their site today to see about buying some replacements and they had some stupid quiz that asked me how old I was and suggested different personality traits to pick from.
 They then suggested I could buy different pens, some ball point and some fountain.
-I COULD NOT FIND MY PEN!
+(Editor’s note: the company introduced updated models around 2018, though the company has been sold to overseas interests.)

 - Sanford Major Accent Highlighter: This is the classic highlighter brand.
 I have to admit I buy other cheap brands of highlighters, but since I have been thinking about this column I will stick to one brand heretofore.
 I am annoyed that now it seems to be the Sharpie Accent.
 Sharpie is a brand for indelible pens, not highlighters!

 - Flair: This is the great brand of the 1970s.
 Felt-tip and porous.
 Do I remember Mrs. Nold at Norfolk Academy had it?
 Or was it Mrs. Wallace?
 I think both did but it could have been later and I got it all confused.
 Flair was introduced in 1966 so that’s just about as old as I am.
 Made by Paper Mate, still.
 Neil Armstrong signed a flagpole for me at Dulles Airport with a Flair.

 - Sanford Mr. Sketch: This is the brand where it is encouraged that you smell them.
 Not only perfect for school kids, but they are good for people who are blind or visually impaired, who cannot see the different colors.
 I had a set that I kept perfectly, and wish I still had some.
 But they are impossible to keep around as they always get used.
 Licorice is best.